AGRINFO AGRINFO logo

 Summary

-The European Union (EU) is discussing amendments to the maximum residue levels (MRLs) for triclopyr on citrus fruits, apricots, rice, and animal products.
+The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/899) that it intends to amend the maximum residue levels (MRLs) for triclopyr on citrus fruits and animal products.

-EU discusses amendment of triclopyr MRLs on certain products, with particular impact on citrus fruits, apricots, and rice
+EU proposes to amend triclopyr MRLs on certain products, with particular impact on citrus fruits

 Draft Commission Regulation amending Annexes II, III and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for 1,4-dimethylnaphthalene, chlormequat, metribuzin, metribuzin-desamino-diketo (metribuzin-DADK), terbuthylazine and triclopyr in or on certain products